What’s included in the Price?

 - get advice from your doctor.

-- or chose trekking for few days instead.
+- or chose trekking for a few days instead.

 Join Our Short Trekking Courses

-The aim of our trekking courses is to make you familiar with the basics of trekking, adjust yourself with the climate and prepare you to ascend the altitude.
+The aim of our trekking courses is to make you familiar with the basics of trekking, adjust yourself with the climate, and prepare you to ascend the altitude.
 We offer three different courses.
-Each course is designed in levels so that the best can suite you, instructed by our experienced trekking staff.
+Each course is designed in levels so that the best can suit you, instructed by our experienced trekking staff.

 - 15 days trekking course at Sonamarg.

 Ganderbal, J&K, India-191201.